Coffee Blending For the Home Roaster

 Faking Freshness Blend

-Commercial roasters can average the expected intake of all their customers and clients and can estimate how much to roast without running out.
-They can even afford to have some waste, and if they notice they will run out sooner, they can do an emergency roast.
+Commercial roasters can average the expected intake of all their customers and clients and estimate how much to roast without running out.
+They can even afford to have some waste; if they notice they will run out sooner, they can do an emergency roast.
 Home coffee roasters can have wildly varying coffee intake and schedules that prevent always having the optimal amount of coffee handy.
 Although roasting too little is a problem blending can’t correct, I’ve discovered a hack that corrects over-roasting.

 The 7-Day Pre-Blending Trick